lezeSoftware/SimpleCalculator/README.md

 # To note:
 * Do not type letters into the number spot.
 It will freeze the calculator and will be needed to be reopened.

+# To Do
+* Make a form for it to run on (Making)
+* Add a way for it to recognize an invalid number to calculate

 # Changelog

 * V1.1
   Make program support normal letters instead of normal C# ones (done)